What and Where is Los Barriles?

-You can get a box at the local post office or MailBoxes Etc. will deliver mail sent to you at an address in San Diego, CA.
+You can get a box locally in Los Barriles which will allow you to have US/Canadian mail forwarded to you from an address in San Diego, CA.

 You'll also find a full-size grocery store, fresh tortillas at the local tortilleria and if you didn't have any luck on the water, fresh fish at the local fish market.
-Dining options include everything from fish tacos under a shady palapa to gourmet Italian cuisine with linen table clothes.
-2 banks with English speaking help, 2 gas stations, an Amerimed clinic, a dentist, hardware store and veterinarian are just some of the services that make this an easy place to live.
+Dining options include everything from fish tacos under a shady palapa to gourmet Italian cuisine with linen table cloths.
+A bank with English-speaking help, 2 gas stations, a full-serive health care clinic, a dentist, hardware store and veterinarian are just some of the services that make this an easy place to live.

 If you like the outdoors you’ll enjoy the easily accessible and safe beaches for swimming, snorkeling, or kayaking.
 As mentioned earlier, birding is popular as is hiking, exploring on ATV’s, mountain biking or horseback riding.
 Los Barriles is known for it's exceptional wind surfing and kite boarding conditions during the winter months.
 And, of course, you can take advantage of the world-class sports fishing and surf casting for which we are most famous.